awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

 1. After you create the bucket, choose the **Permissions** tab, and then choose **Bucket Policy**\.

 1. Copy and paste the following bucket policy into the policy editor\.
-Replace *DOC\-EXAMPLE\-BUCKET* and *account\-id* with the name of the S3 bucket you created and a valid AWS account ID\.
+Replace *DOC\-EXAMPLE\-BUCKET* and *account\-id* with the name of the Amazon S3 bucket you created and a valid AWS account ID\.
 Optionally, replace *bucket\-prefix* with the name of an Amazon S3 prefix \(subdirectory\)\.
 If you did not created a prefix, remove *bucket\-prefix/* from the ARN in the policy\.

    ```
    {